qianji/LED/README.md

 #Mini Tutorial
 1. Download and install Python 3.4.
 2. Download the files in the repository.
+3. To start the LED interpreter, double-click the file IDE.py.
+After the console is shown, enter run(test) to compile if test.led is a LED program.
+Enter play(tttftb) to run a game if tttftb.led is a LED game program.
-3. To start the LED interpreter, double-click the file IDE.py For "Syntax of expressions" and how to evaluate experssion using LED, please refer to the file LEDTutorial.pdf
+4. For "Syntax of expressions" and how to evaluate experssion using LED, please refer to the file LEDTutorial.pdf

 #Contributors
 * Dr. Nelson Rushton, Texas Tech University